Alleviating restless leg syndrome with weighted blankets

 1. Improving sleep quality

-One of the main benefits of weighted blankets for RLS sufferers is better sleep.
+One of the main benefits of deep pressure for RLS sufferers is better sleep.
 By calming the sympathetic nervous system, a weighted blanket can reduce the urge to move your legs, allowing you to relax and drift off to sleep more easily.

 2. Reducing anxiety